 The NuStar Logistics Senior Notes do not have sinking fund requirements.
 These notes rank equally with existing senior unsecured indebtedness and senior to existing subordinated indebtedness of NuStar Logistics and contain restrictions on NuStar Logistics' ability to incur additional secured indebtedness unless the same security is also provided for the benefit of holders of the NuStar Logistics Senior Notes.
-In addition, the NuStar Logistics Senior Notes limit NuStar Logistics' ability to incur indebtedness and to engage in certain sale-leaseback transactions.
+In addition, the NuStar Logistics Senior Notes limit NuStar Logistics' ability to incur indebtedness secured by certain liens and to engage in certain sale-leaseback transactions.
 At the option of NuStar Logistics, the NuStar Logistics Senior Notes may be redeemed in whole or in part at any time at a redemption price, which includes a make-whole premium, plus accrued and unpaid interest to the redemption date.
-If we undergo a change of control, as defined in the supplemental indentures for the 6.75% senior notes or the 5.625% senior notes, each holder of the 6.75% senior notes or the 5.625% senior notes, plus any accrued and unpaid interest to the date of repurchase.
+If we undergo a change of control, as defined in the supplemental indentures for the 6.75% senior notes or the 5.625% senior notes, each holder of the 6.75% senior notes or the 5.625% senior notes, each holder of the notes, plus any accrued and unpaid interest to the date of repurchase all or a portion of its notes at a price equal to 101% of the principal amount of the notes, plus any accrued and unpaid interest to the date of repurchase.
 The NuStar Logistics Senior Notes are fully and unconditionally guaranteed by NuStar Energy and NuPOP.

 NuStar Logistics Subordinated Notes.
 NuStar Logistics' \$402.5 million of fixed-to-floating rate subordinated notes are due January 15, 2043 (the Subordinated Notes).
 The Subordinated Notes are fully and unconditionally guaranteed on an unsecured and subordinated basis by NuStar Energy and NuPOP.
 Effective January 15, 2018, the interest rate on the Subordinated Notes switched from a fixed annual rate of 7.625%, payable quarterly in arrears, to an annual rate equal to the sum of the three-month LIBOR for the related quarterly interest period, plus 6.734% payable quarterly, commencing April 15, 2018, unless payment is deferred in accordance with the terms of the notes.
 NuStar Logistics may elect to defer interest payments on the Subordinated Notes on one or more occasions for up to five consecutive years.
 Deferred interest will accumulate additional interest at a rate equal to the interest rate then applicable to the Subordinated Notes until paid.
-If NuStar Logistics elects to defer interest payments are deferred.
+If NuStar Logistics elects to defer interest payments, NuStar Energy cannot declare or make cash distributions to its unitholders during the period that interest payments are deferred.
 As of December 31, 2018, the interest rate was 9.2%.